 Post-purchase.
 Then with that transactional data stored in the database, the brand can follow up with the customer and earn their business when it’s time to renew for an upgrade.

 Things are more difficult online.
-On average, 97% of your website visitors won’t buy, and 70% of those visitors who go on to the cart stage end up leaving the item behind.
+On average, 97% of your website visitors won’t buy, and 70% of those visitors who go on to the final purchase stage end up leaving the item behind and abandoning the cart.
 You can compensate for not knowing who a customer is to a degree, when they enter your store, with friendly staff and associates who can provide an exceptional experience.

 Creating Personalized Experiences Across the Digital Customer Journey